Daytime Emmy Awards

 The Daytime Emmy Awards, or Daytime Emmys, are part of the extensive range of Emmy Awards for artistic and technical merit for the American television industry.
 Bestowed by the New York-based National Academy of Television Arts and Sciences (NATAS), the Daytime Emmys are presented in recognition of excellence in American daytime television programming.
 The first ceremony was held in 1974, expanding what was originally a prime time-themed Emmy Award.
-Ceremonies generally are held in May or June.
+Ceremonies generally are held in May or June, but starting in 2025, the ceremony will be held in October.